SeanKilleen/seankilleen.github.io/_posts/2015-02-27-how-to-leave-a-company-well.markdown

 * **Roadmap / "Someday" items**: a list of things you wanted to achieve there or hoped the company would achieve while you were there.
 Sometimes these can spawn real change.
 Depending on how open your company is, this may be a great place to subtly and positively nudge them to resolve some of your issues.
 * **Internal/External Liaison Connections**: Are you the leader of any groups or point person on any committees?
 Were you the primary contact of any vendors?
 List these so the company can transition them smoothly.
 * **Accounts held with the company e-mail**: This is important, particularly if the company is paying money for you to hold an account somewhere (MSDN subscriptions come to mind).
-* **Software Licenses**: Similarly, these can be freed up when you leave
+* **Software Licenses**: Similarly, these can be freed up when you leave.
 * **Passwords / Security access you have**: Note any privileged access or accounts that you know a password to, as these should all be changed or addressed in some way.
-* **Software I made use of**: This can be helpfu, particularly if this software was responsible for any "magic" results you achieved.
+* **Software I made use of**: This can be helpful, particularly if this software was responsible for any "magic" results you achieved.
 * **Web Sites I made use of**: Similarly, a list of helpful web-based tools can do a lot to ease a transition.
 * **Recommended Books**: If there are books that I find would be good for development groups or companies to read, I'll likely include them here, particularly if I felt that they would have helped us better align to avoid me leaving.
 * **Next Actions based on assessment.** This is probably the most important part.
 Based on everything you wrote above, what are all the things you and others need to do to ensure a successful transition?
 I would go so far as to add these tasks to a [Trello board](http://Trello.com) and invite the appropriate stakeholders so that they can keep tabs on things as they progress.